ktnoor/ktnoor.github.io/_pages/cv.md

     <div><em>Deakin University, Victoria, Australia</em></div>
   </div>
 </div>
-Completed a Doctor of Philosophy in Information Technology with specialised research in deep learning methodologies for image classification.
+Earned a Doctor of Philosophy in Information Technology with a research focus on deep learning methodologies for image classification.
 Awarded the Deakin University Postgraduate Research Scholarship (DUPR) in recognition of academic excellence.
-Contributed to the advancement of the field through multiple peer-reviewed publications in internationally recognized conferences and journals.
+Contributed to the advancement of the field through multiple peer-reviewed publications in internationally recognised conferences and journals.
 My research focused on developing novel neural network architectures and training algorithms to enhance the performance and efficiency of deep learning models in computer vision applications.

 <div style="display: flex; align-items: flex-start; margin-bottom: 15px;">
   <img src="{{ base_path }}/images/macquarie-logo.png" alt="Macquarie University" style="width: 50px; height: 50px; margin-right: 15px; flex-shrink: 0;">